xiyangzuile/elastic-core/README.md

 Then, if you go the preferred way, all you need is Docker.

-Otherwise, if you want to build everything from scratch, make sure you have [[http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html|Java Development Kit 1.8]] installed, the JRE will not suffice.
+Otherwise, if you want to build everything from scratch, make sure you have Java Development Kit 1.8 (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed, the JRE will not suffice.
 If you have only JRE installed, you will get an error, that the `javac` command can't be found.
 Furthermore, you will need to have Maven installed.
 Also ... get Linux or macOS ;-) Of course it works on Windows too, the process might however look slightly different.

 ### Using Docker (preferred) ###